 In 1988, Albury relocated to Gainesville, FL to pursue a degree in Astronomy from the University of Florida.
 He graduated in 1992 with a Bachelor of Science in Astronomy and pursued post-baccalaureate studies in astronomy shortly thereafter.

 Careers in astronomy being what they were, Albury worked from 1993 - 2007 for UF's Office of Academic Technology and then as a manager with Lifestyle Family Fitness in Jacksonville, FL from 2007 - 2009.
-In 2009, Albury was able to professionally return to his first love (Astronomy) when he became the director of the Kika Silva Pla Planetarium at Santa Fe College.
-He has produced numerous planetarium shows in the 11 years that he has been the planetarium’s director.
+In 2009, Albury was able to professionally return to his first love (Astronomy) when he became the manager of the Kika Silva Pla Planetarium at Santa Fe College.
+He has produced numerous planetarium shows in the 14 years that he has been the planetarium’s manager.

 Albury was also a co-host with Dean Regas of the internationally syndicated PBS show “Star Gazers” (the world’s only weekly television program on naked-eye astronomy) .
 Albury and Regas hosted the show together from October 2011 to November 2019.
 In February 2020, Albury launched his own astronomy series on YouTube titled “The Sky Above Us”.
 Each episode gives viewers a sneak-peak at the celestial events, planets and constellations that are visible in the sky during the coming weeks. (http://www.theskyaboveus.org)

-Between January 1, 2019 and December 31, 2020, Albury served as President of the Southeastern Planetarium Association (SEPA); a professional organization for the support of planetaria and staff in Kentucky, West Virginia, Virginia, North Carolina, South Carolina, Tennessee, Georgia, Florida, Louisiana, Mississippi, Alabama, and all U.S. Territories off the southeastern coast of the U.S. He currently serves on the SEPA Executive Council as Past-president (2021-2022) and advises the current President and Vice-president. (http://www.sepadomes.org)
+Between January 1, 2019 and December 31, 2020, Albury served as President of the Southeastern Planetarium Association (SEPA); a professional organization for the support of planetaria and staff in Kentucky, West Virginia, Virginia, North Carolina, South Carolina, Tennessee, Georgia, Florida, Louisiana, Mississippi, Alabama, and all U.S. Territories off the southeastern coast of the U.S. He recently served on the SEPA Executive Council as Past-president (2021-2022) and advised the then President and President-elect.
+Albury currently serves as the IPS (International Planetarium Society)-Advisor for SEPA (http://www.sepadomes.org).